Your questions answered on our lifesaving work overseas.

-The RNLI’s maritime lifesaving expertise has been built up over 190 years and we can help others in the international lifesaving community by sharing our knowledge and experience, to help them improve their services and tackle drowning.
+Our lifesaving expertise has been built up over nearly 200 years and we can help others in the international lifesaving community to improve their services and tackle drowning.

 In addition to seeking donations from individuals, trusts, foundations and other international development donors who specifically want to fund our international activity, our international work has access to RNLI general funds, where needed, in the same way as our domestic activity.
-We currently spend less than 2% of our total annual expenditure on international work – this investment does not and will not impact our domestic rescue services.
+We typically spend around 2% of our total charitable expenditure on international work and this investment does not and will not impact our domestic rescue services.

 The RNLI is providing training and equipment to the Hellenic Rescue Team (HRT).
 It provides a volunteer lifeboat service in the narrow channels between Turkey and Greece, where hundreds of thousands of men, women and children have made the crossing and hundreds of people have died, according to the International Organisation for Migration.

 The RNLI is one of a group of European maritime search and rescue (SAR) services who have agreed to help HRT with the migrant crisis under the banner of the International Maritime Rescue Federation (IMRF).
 The IMRF is the international charity that works with government and non-government SAR organisations to prevent loss of life in the world's waters.

 The RNLI is joining forces with the German (DGzRS), Dutch (KNRM) and Swedish (SSRS) maritime SAR organisations, to strengthen the local search and rescue services in the Aegean.
 We’ll help with coordination, training and the provision of equipment and rescue boats during 2016.